jrandleman/Heist-Scheme/docs/TYPES.md

 #### ___Special Case: Valueless Types!___

-These are type enums that have no associated value member in `struct data`'s internal `union`, rather they denote a single, unique, & immutable value designed for special treatment:
+These are type enums that have no associated value member in `struct data`'s internal `union`, rather they denote a single, unique, & immutable value designed for special treatment.
+Note that the `heist::types` enumeration may be found in [`scheme_types/data/data.hpp`](../lib/core/type_system/scheme_types/data/data.hpp).

   0. `heist::types::undefined`:
      * `struct data`'s default type, denoting an indeterminate value